Bryn is an author and her site is full of inspiration, writing tips, helpful resources, and tons of writing prompts.

-Book blog, website, and online store of Ashley Evans who will teach you how to “make WordPress your bitch.”
-She has some awesome templates (I’m using one), widgets (I’m using some), and plugins (and, guess what, I’m using some), that are useful for authors and bloggers.
-She also offers coding e-courses and web-hosting (you guessed it, I’m using it).
+Book blog, website, and online store of Ashley, who will teach you how to "make WordPress your bitch."
+She has some awesome templates (I'm using one), widgets (I'm using some), and plugins (and, guess what, I'm using some), that are useful for authors and bloggers.
+She also offers coding e-courses and web-hosting (you guessed it, I'm using it).
 If you do any type of blogging you need to check her out!
-It’s kind of a funny story how Ashley and I met, but I’m so glad we did.
-She’s awesome.
+It's kind of a funny story how Ashley and I met, but I'm so glad we did.
+She's awesome.
 Totally check her out.
-You won’t be sorry.
-(And, no, she’s not paying me to post these comments.)
+You won't be sorry.
+(And, no, she's not paying me to say this.)

 It's all in the name.
 The site is absolutely awesome for helping you track the queries you plan to send out and those you already have.
 It also has a great searchable database for agents that will help you pinpoint your search to those agents that will most likely be the best fit for you and your work.
 There is a free and paid version.
 The premium (paid) version is very inexpensive and completely worth the fee.
 If you are looking for an agent and aren't using this site, you should be.